July 21st 2022

 How to negotiate on real estate fees in Toronto

-However, keep in mind that agents who accept lower fees may be unable or unwilling to offer more than the bare minimum services.
-If you need to sell quickly or get top dollar for your home, it could be worthwhile to work with a full service agent at a higher cost.
+Many agents will accept lower fees to secure the listing.
+Some agents will even accept a flat fee for their services.
+However, keep in mind that agents who accept lower fees may be unwilling to offer more than the bare minimum services.
+Depending on your needs, it may be worthwhile to work with a full-service agent at a higher cost.